jackyzha0/jackyzha0.github.io/content/thoughts/A Pragmatic Precautionary Principle.md

 This begs the question, what makes a circumstance realistic?
 This is a question Gardiner explicitly leaves out of his argumentation and assumes that such a criterion exists and does not take a position on what it would be.

-I suspect that there is a human limit to the size of a probability we find meaningful.
+I suspect that there is a human limit to the size of a [[thoughts/probability]] we find meaningful.
 Just like how the size of certain numbers are incomprehensible to humans, some probabilities are so unlikely that they are nearly meaningless.
-Bernoulli conjectured that people neglect small probability events.

-> Nicholas Bernoulli who can be held liable as the creator of the Petersburg gamble suggested that more than five tosses of heads are morally impossible.
-This proposition is experimentally tested through the elicitation of subjects‘ willingness-to-pay for various truncated versions of the Petersburg gamble that differ in the maximum payoff.
-In fact, the experimental data show that all versions of the Petersburg gamble which allow for more than six repeated tosses of tails elicit the same willingness-to-pay.
-From this evidence it is concluded that subjects neglect those outcomes in the Petersburg gamble which occur with a probability smaller than or equal to one in sixty-four, because, given this level, the alternative explanations seem implausible.
-(Neugebauer 2010, p.
-3)

 Especially as we want this to serve as a framework to make practical decisions, we should discard probabilities that people implicitly discard.
 A good lower bound on if a probability event could feasibly happen is if it could have reasonably occurred within the timespan of the entire universe.
 This is effectively strengthening the knowledge condition by placing a lower bound on the conceivable range of probabilities we consider.
 Anything below this bound is considered negligible and assigned a probability of 0.
 As a result, this makes much more robust the conditions under which it is coherent to apply the Precautionary Principle.

 In conclusion, I have illustrated how the Precautionary Principle itself, if carefully constructed, can come to coherent and rational decisions.
 By resolving issues with ill-defined terms or self-contradiction in the principle's formulation, we can create a more robust Precautionary Principle that is more suitable to pragmatic use cases like in environment decision making.